ibm-cloud-docs/vpc/vsi_is_about_custom_images.md

 ## Using a custom image to create a virtual server instance
 {: #custom-image-create-vsi}

-When you [create a virtual server instance](/docs/vpc?topic=vpc-creating-virtual-servers), you select the custom image in the `Image` tab of the `Operating system`.
+When you [create a virtual server instance](/docs/vpc?topic=vpc-creating-virtual-servers), you select the custom image in the `Image` tab of the `Operating system` section of the Create virtual server for VPC page.
 To select from the list of {{site.data.keyword.vpc_short}} custom images, select `Custom image`.
 To select from the list of private catalog images, select `Catalog image` instead.

 ## Additional information about custom images